MicrosoftDocs/bing-docs/bing-docs/bing-news-search/how-to/trending-news.md

 ## Request and response headers

-Although that's all the more you need to do to get trending news, Bing does suggest that you include a couple of other headers to provide a better search experience for your user.
+Although that's all you need to do to get trending news, Bing suggests that you include a couple of other headers to provide a better search experience for your user.
 Those headers include:

 - User-Agent &mdash; Lets Bing know whether needs a mobile or desktop experience.
 - X-MSEdge-ClientID &mdash; Provides continuity of experience.